BienioM/CognitiveServicesWorkshop/Lab02-CustomVision/README.md

 ## Create a new project
 To create a new project, use the following steps:
-1. In your web browser, navigate to the Custom Vision web page.
-Select Sign in to begin using the service.
+1. In your web browser, navigate to the Custom Vision web page !
-2. To create your first project, select New Project.
+[Custom Vision](https://customevision.ai).
+Select New Project.
 For your first project, you are asked to agree to the Terms of Service.
 Select the check box, and then select the I agree button.
 The New project dialog box appears.

 ![New project](images/new-project.png)